Book an Appointment at Kelowna - Glenmore - Child, Youth & Family Clinic

 Nicola is a Registered Clinical Counsellor (RCC) who brings compassion, experience, and genuine c...
 Read More

-Clara (she/her) has completed a Master of Arts in Counselling Psychology (MACP) and is currently offering services at OK Clinical Therapy Group.
-She is passionate about supporting individuals as they navigate life’s challenges through an empathic, client-centered approach.
+Clara (she/her) holds a Master of Arts in Counselling Psychology (MACP) and is currently offering services at OK Clinical Therapy Group.
+She is passionate about supporting individuals and couples as they navigate life’s challenges through an empathic, client-centered approach.

 With a strong commitment to holistic well-being, Clara empowers clients by offering practical tools and insights tailored to their unique experiences.
-She values helping clients reconnect with their personal strengths and values while cultivating self-compassion and understanding throughout their therapeutic journey.
+She values helping clients reconnect with their personal strengths and values while cultivating self-compassion, understanding, and secure connection throughout their therapeutic journey.

 Outside of her counselling work, Clara enjoys fostering community and connection through her book club, group fitness classes, and sharing meals with loved ones.

-Areas of Focus include: - Anxiety and Depression - Stress and Burnout - Life Transitions - Pre- and Post-Partum Mood Disorders - Loneliness and Connection - Self-Compassion and Personal Growth
+Areas of Focus include: - Pre- and Post-Partum Mood Disorders - Couples Counselling - Individual Relationship Counselling - Anxiety and Depression - Stress and Burnout - Life Transitions - Attachment and Communication Patterns - Religious Trauma - Loneliness, Connection, and Relational Repair - Self-Compassion and Personal Growth

-Clara (she/her) has completed a Master of Arts in Counselling Psychology (MACP) and is currently ...
+Clara (she/her) holds a Master of Arts in Counselling Psychology (MACP) and is currently offering...
 Read More

 Select a session